1854books/VCRM/README.md

 Gupta, Mahendranath. *The Gospel of Sri Ramakrishna.* Edited by Mahendranath Gupta, Translated by Swami Nikhilananda, Ramakrishna-Vivekananda Center of New York, 1942.

-Gandhi, Mohandas K. "The Magic Spell of a Book." *An Autobiography, or, the Story of My Experiments with Truth*, Translated by Mahadev Desai, Navajivan Trust, 1945, pp. 334-36.
+Gandhi, Mohandas K. “The Magic Spell of a Book.“ *An Autobiography, or, the Story of My Experiments with Truth*, Translated by Mahadev Desai, Navajivan Trust, 1945, pp. 334-36.

 Nehru, Jawaharlal.
-"Tryst with Destiny."
-14 August, 1947.
+“Tryst with Destiny.“ 14 August, 1947.
 New Delhi.
 Personal Communication.

 *Pali Tipiṭaka.* Sixth Council Edition, Vipassana Research Institute, 1956,